Tamalckb531/mern-blog/README.md

    1. fetch post with slug and set it on post.
    2. The content of this post inject in a div with dangerouslySetInnerHTML attribute.

+## Call To Action commit :

+CallToAction is just an add type component that can be rendered anywhere.

 <hr/>